Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

         Build model files for images mounted to /home/smqtk/data/images

     -t | --tile
-        Transform images found in the images directory according to the provided generate_image_transform configuration JSON
+        Transform input images found in the images directory according to the provided generate_image_transform configuration JSON file.
-        file.

 When starting a new container, imagery must be mounted otherwise there will be nothing to process/ingest.
 The ``-b`` option must also be given in order to